Jurassic National Monument: Geology

 The Cleveland-Lloyd Dinosaur Quarry of east central Utah has produced one of the most prolific dinosaurs bone assemblages in the Upper Jurassic beds of North America.
 The quarry is part of the Brushy Basin Member of the Morrison Formation.
-The fossil deposit, which is interpreted to be a possible predator trap, consists of a calcareous smectitic mudstone which accumulated on the floodplain of an anastomosing river system.
+The fossil deposit consists of a calcareous smectitic mudstone which accumulated on the floodplain of an anastomosing river system.
 An anastomosing river system consists of multiple interconnected channels confined by prominent levees separated by interchannel topographic lows.
 The depositional environment of the quarry mudstone was an interchannel seasonal accumulation of clay nested in a topographic low between channel levees called a floodpond.

-Dinosaurs became entrapped in the cohesive and adhesive mud as they drank and hunted near the floodpond.
-The preserved fauna consists of almost all dinosaurs with the majority being carnivorous dinosaurs including Allosaurus (material from at least 44 individuals make up almost 67% of all remains), Torvosaurus (1), Ceratosaurus (1), Stokesosaurus (2), Marshosaurus (2), and possibly an Ornitholestes.
-Herbivorous dinosaurs include Camarasaurus (5), Haplocanthosaurus (1), Barosaurus (1), Amphicoelias (1), an unidentified sauropod (1), Camptosaurus (5), Stegosaurus (4), a possible ankylosaur (1), and an unidentified ornithopod (1).
+Dinosaurs came to the floodpond during a drought in search of water, with the herbivores and smaller carnivores falling prey to the large theropods present for food.
+As the drought continued, the dinosaurs present dwindled until eventually adult Allosaurus would resort to cannibalizing juvenile individuals for survival.
+The preserved fauna consists of almost all dinosaurs with the majority being carnivorous dinosaurs including Allosaurus (material from at least 44 individuals make up almost 67% of all remains), Torvosaurus (1), Ceratosaurus (1), Stokesosaurus (2), Marshosaurus (2), and a Tanycolagreus (1).
+Herbivorous dinosaurs include Camarasaurus (3), Diplodocus (1), Barosaurus (1), Apatosaurus (1), Camptosaurus (5), and Stegosaurus (4).
 Non-dinosaurian fauna include a crocodile (Goniopholis), 2 turtles (Glyptops), 4 genera of gastropoda (snails), and 4 genera of charophyte.

-The atypical predator/prey ratio (3:1) represented at the quarry may be explained by pack hunting tendencies of Allosaurus.
+For a long time, the atypical predator/prey ratio (3:1) represented at the quarry was thought to be the result of possible pack hunting tendencies of Allosaurus.
 The high percentage of smaller individual allosaurs suggests that juveniles coordinated their efforts to capture and kill prey.
 They may have followed their prey into the floodpond and subsequently became mired themselves.
-The close spatial proximity of skull elements (most belonging to Allosaurus) supports this hypothesis.
+The close spatial proximity of skull elements (most belonging to Allosaurus) seemingly supported this hypothesis.
 Larger individual theropods almost certainly became mired while attempting to scavenge the carcasses of other entrapped dinosaurs (Richmond and Morris, 1996).
-However, some palaeontologists suggest that the mass deaths were in fact a result of a drought, and not a predator trap.
+However, more recent studies suggest that the mass deaths were in fact a result of a drought, and not a predator trap.
 One comparison with the La Brea Tar Pits suggests that multiple, non-migratory groups of Allosaurus may have come to the area looking to find water, dying due to the harsh conditions and perhaps from diseases caused by drinking contaminated water due to rotting carcasses and feces being present.
 The evidence for this theory is strengthened by the fact that a large proportion of the Allosaurus specimens are juveniles, but until more evidence is recovered, this cannot yet be vindicated.
-Debates continue to this day.

-Paleofauna
+Paleobiota

 Fossil taxa discovered at the Cleveland-Lloyd site include: